New Identification Options

 A list of acceptable forms of photo identification when voting in person under Section 63.0101 of the Texas Election Code (SB 14 ID) is below.
 With the exception of the U.S. Citizenship Certificate, for voters aged 18-69, the acceptable form of photo identification must be current or have expired no more than four (4) years before being presented for voter qualification at the polling place.
 A person 70 years of age or older may use a form of acceptable photo identification that has expired if the identification is otherwise valid.

 Acceptable Forms of Photo I.D.

 *Does not require voter to complete a Reasonable Impediment Declaration at polling place:

 - Texas Driver's License (DPS)

-- Texas Election Identification Certificate (EIC)
+- Texas Election Identification Certificate (DPS)

 - Texas Personal Identification Card (DPS)

-- Texas License to Carry a Handgun (DPS)
+- Texas Handgun License (DPS)